centrifuge/apps/centrifuge-js/README.md

 A function that returns an object `{ uri: string }` containing the URI of the pinned file.
 This is used to upload and reference metadata in pools, collections and nfts.
 If not set, `pools.createPool`, `nfts.mintNft` etc will not work.

-## How to use
+## Understanding how to find methods

 Creating a `centrifuge` instance will give you access to the entire polkadot API and subset of modules to make easier to query and write data.
+We recommend using Typescript for autocompletion.

 The modules include: